firatoncu/noname/README.md

 # Description
 n0name is an automated, multi-layered technical analysis system developed for traders.
 Thanks to its ability to monitor 12 different highly volatile cryptocurrencies on minute-based charts, numerous trades can be executed in the market and investment opportunities are continuously evaluated.
 The system generates both buy and sell signals by combining various technical tools such as the MACD indicator, histogram analysis, and Fibonacci levels.

 The system executes trades using 3x leverage and targets a 1% profit on each trade.
-With a success rate of approximately 88%, and by maintaining an average risk/reward ratio of 1:3 in its orders, this structure not only helps control risk but also maximizes potential profit.
+With a success rate of approximately 88%, and by maintaining an average risk/reward ratio of 1.5:5 in its orders, this structure not only helps control risk but also maximizes potential profit.
 With all these features combined, the robot is expected to deliver a daily return of between 3-4%.

 In its trading strategy, the robot utilizes the trend and momentum data provided by the MACD.
-Clean signal crossovers on the MACD line filter out market noise, thereby increasing the accuracy of the trading signal.
+Clean signal if price area updates itself and create new highs or lows.
 Additionally, the analysis of the last 500 data points of the histogram helps to control abrupt price movements and extreme conditions.
 Fibonacci levels play a critical role in identifying price retracement and reversal points.
 Thanks to the harmonious operation of these three methods, signals are activated only when all conditions are met, preventing erroneous buy or sell decisions.

 # Key Features